elkar-ai/elkar-a2a/README.md

 # Elkar

-**The open-source protocol to send, track, and orchestrate tasks between AI agents based on Google's Agent2Agent Protocol (A2A).**
+**The open-source protocol for sending, tracking, and orchestrating tasks across AI agents  — based on Google's Agent2Agent Protocol (A2A).**

 No more silos.
 Elkar lets your agents collaborate — even across companies or tech stacks.